danamlewis/OpenHumansDataTools/README.md

 ## Tool `#9`: GV Demographics scripts

 [This folder](https://github.com/danamlewis/OpenHumansDataTools/blob/master/bin/GV-demographics-scripts/) contains a variety of notebooks and other scripts for analyzing glucose variability and performing analysis of demographics, such as within the OpenAPS Data Commons.
 Note: This folder contains a separate license from the rest of this repository (which is MIT license), please make note of the license that applies to all files within this folder.

+## Tool `#10`: GV Analytics for Pre and Post Analysis

+[This folder](https://github.com/danamlewis/OpenHumansDataTools/tree/master/bin/GV-pre-post-analysis) contains multiple notebooks with scripts for analysing glucose variability for before/after a change, such as a new onset medication that someone wants to assess GV-related changes for following commencement.
+Note: This folder contains a separate license from the rest of this repository (which is MIT license), please make note of the license that applies to all files within this folder.